Add, remove, or test APK expansion files

 You can upload new or add existing expansion files when uploading a new APK into a draft release.

-- Go to your Google Play Developer Console.
+- Go to your Play Console.

 - Select your app.